 Die Cutting

-TRADITIONAL or DIGITAL die cutting uses specialist machines to produce cut-out shapes like a cookie cutter.
-We can create the same shape, over and over creating crisp, professional and consistent results every time.
+Die cutting uses specialist machines to produce cut-out shapes.
+We can create the same shape repeatedly, creating crisp, professional and consistent results every time.
 Shapes add personality to your printing!
-Peterkin has a huge range of die cut shapes and sizes for you to choose from in our die library, or you can create your own custom die shape.

 Peterkin has an extensive selection of on-trend die cut shapes in our die library.